Germain Sommeiller: Politics

 When Savoy was annexed to France in 1860, Someiller chose to become an Italian rather than a French citizen.
 He was subsequently elected a member of the first Italian Parliament.

 Death

-Germain Sommeiller died in his native town of Saint-Jeoire on July 11, 1871, six months after the December 1870 completion of the tunnel.
-Pointe Sommeiller, a 3332-meter-high peak in the Cottian Alps, and Col Sommeiller, the nearby mountain pass linking Bramans, France to Bardonecchia, Italy, were named in his honour.
+Germain Sommeiller died in his native town of Saint-Jeoire on 11 July 1871, six months after the December 1870 completion of the tunnel.
+Pointe Sommeiller, a 3332-metre-high peak in the Cottian Alps, and Col Sommeiller, the nearby mountain pass linking Bramans, France to Bardonecchia, Italy, were named in his honour.
 Several streets in Savoy cities such as Annecy also bear Sommeiller's name.